cryptomoneytree/free-vps-presearch/README.md

 # The List

 *List inlcudes my referral links.
-You can use them, some of them might five you extra credit, or just search for the provider/
+You can use them, some of them might five you extra credit, or just search for the provider using Presearch :)

 | Provider | Offer | Link|
 | --- | --- | --- |